EntityGraphQL/EntityGraphQL/README.md

 [![Nuget](https://img.shields.io/nuget/dt/EntityGraphQL)](https://www.nuget.org/packages/EntityGraphQL)

-It recommended to use [Newtonsoft.Json](https://www.nuget.org/packages/Microsoft.AspNetCore.Mvc.NewtonsoftJson) when using using .NET Core 3.1+ due to problems with the default serialization in .NET Core 3.1.

 # Quick Start with Entity Framework

 _Note: There is no dependency on EF.
 Queries are compiled to `IQueryable` or `IEnumberable` linq expressions.
 EF is not a requirement - any ORM working with `LinqProvider` or an in-memory object will work - although EF well is tested._